AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/time-options-visual-rpt-bldr.md

 One of the features of the Visual Report builder is the global Time Range and Interval settings.
 These settings allow you to analyze the data in your report for a specific time period.

 However, for some analyses, you may need to consider different Time Ranges or Time Intervals in the same report.
-That's where Time Options come in.
+That is where Time Options come in.
 To give you a better idea of how to use Time Options in your reports, this tutorial will cover the following use cases:

 * [Analyzing Metrics without Timestamps](../#notimestamp)
 * [Giving One Metric an Independent Time Interval](../#independenttimeinterval)